filecoin-project/core-devs/README.md

 ## Core Devs Meetings

 ### Purpose
 The core devs meeting is a technical meeting intended to bring together various Filecoin teams who play major roles in determining the direction of the protocol.
-Filecoin implementation and research teams provide updates to their projects, discuss various [FIPs](https://github.com/filecoin-project/FIPs) to improve the protocol, and support each other as we build a decentralized, efficient, and robust foundation for humanity’s information.
+Filecoin implementation and research teams provide updates to their projects, discuss the implementation of various [FIPs](https://github.com/filecoin-project/FIPs) to improve the protocol, and support each other as we build a decentralized, efficient, and robust foundation for humanity’s information.

 ### Previous Meetings